Yazdânism: Criticism

 The concept of Yazdânism as a distinct religion has been disputed by a number of scholars.
-Richard Foltz considers Yazdânism, or the “Cult of Angels”, as Izady's “invented religion”, which according to Foltz “owes more to contemporary Kurdish national sentiment than to actual religious history.”
+Richard Foltz considers Yazdânism, or the “Cult of Angels”, to be "fabricated," and as an “invented religion”, which according to Foltz “owes more to contemporary Kurdish national sentiment than to actual religious history.”

 Iranian anthropologist Ziba Mir-Hosseini states:

 The most notable case is that of Izady (1992) who, in his eagerness to distance the Ahl-e Haqq from Islam and to give it a purely Kurdish pedigree, asserts that the sect is a denomination of a religion of great antiquity which he calls “the Cult of Angels”.
 This 'Cult', he states, is "fundamentally a non-Semitic religion, with an Aryan superstructure overlaying a religious foundation indigenous to the Zagros.
 To identify the Cult or any of its denominations as Islamic is simply a mistake born of a lack of knowledge of the religion, which pre-dates Islam by millennia."